SEARCH

 Go big with your garden art!
 This giant DIY garden art bird nest is made from scrap tree branches and a couple of dollar store supplies.
-Have fun with it and make a big, bold, birdy statement in your backyard.
+It’s a perfect addition to the top of a garden shed.

-If you would like more frugal decor ideas, see Creative Garden Art Projects.
+If you would like more DIY ideas, see 50 Creative + Recycled Garden Art Projects.

 Big Garden Art Ideas